Navarro County Outdoor Burn Ban in Effect 7-20-2023

 NOW, THEREFORE, it is ORDERED THAT OUTDOOR BURNING IS PROHIBITED IN ALL OF THE UNINCORPORATED AREAS OF NAVARRO COUNTY AS FOLLOWS:

 Except as is specifically set out herein, a person violates this order if he burns or otherwise dispenses, emits, explodes, detonates, throws off, or otherwise delivers any spark or fire to, or in the area of any combustible material, including but not limited to all, trash, debris, leaves, trees, paper.

-1. Domestic wastes that normally result from the function of life within a residence—for example, kitchen garbage, untreated lumber, cardboard boxes, packaging, clothing, grass, leaves, and branch trimmings, may be burned in compliance with the following requirements creating a controlled environment and safeguards on each day performed:
+1. Domestic wastes that normally result from the function of life within a residence—for example, kitchen garbage, untreated lumber, cardboard boxes, packaging, clothing, grass, leaves, and branch trimmings, may be burned in an enclosure which serves to contain all flames and/or sparks with the following requirements creating a controlled environment and safeguards on each day performed:

-(a) Such material is wholly enclosed in a single receptacle adequate to completely contain all such flames and/or sparks.
+(a) Such enclosure is wholly enclosed in a single receptacle adequate to completely contain all such flames and/or sparks.

 (c) A responsible party is present while the burn is active.

 (d) Area near burn must be clear of vegetation and/or combustible materials or debris.